Edjchg/Genetic-Algorithm-Image-Denoiser/README.md

 ![image info](./images/nbh_5x5_m_10pcnt.png)
 ![image info](./images/nbh_5x5_m_5pcnt.png)

-Seen advantages of the __Median Filter__ over the GA:
+Seen advantages of the __GA__ over the __Median Filter__:

-- It takes 10x less than GA to finish processing an image.
+- Does not blur the image.
-- Cleans all the noisy pixels.
+- It works for a bunch of sorts of noise, those over the pixels are clearly detected as out of the "normal".
-- Deterministic, allways throw the same result.
+- It is agnostic to any __convolution__ operation, specific __kernel__ filter, or mathematical operation inherent in __Image Processing__.
+It learns how to denoise an image.
-- The performance is static since all the resources are known and straight to improve.
+- It applies the process only in the noisy pixels, and not over the entire the image.

-Seen disadvantages of the __Median Filter__ compared to GA:
+Seen disadvantages of the __GA__ over the __Median Filter__:

-- Blurs the image.
+- Takes 10x more time than the deterministic form of solving the problem.
-- It works only for __Salt & Pepper noise__, while GA works for other sorts of noise.
+- It is not deterministic, which means every run will be different, and could take more/less time in each iteration.
-- Applies the convolution for all the pixels, not only the noisy ones.
+- The resources and performance are not known before executing it, could vary depending on the image noise percentage, noise type, random seed, and image size.
--
+- It has more empiric paramters that could be modified to get better results, but is an unknown field that should be studied deeper.